mirkovicUK/ETL-The-Data-Engineering-Project/README.md

 Above all, don't rush: it will be better to deliver a high-quality MVP than a more complex but poorly-engineered platform.

 Enjoy this!
 And good luck!

+stuff that needs doing in AWS
+1. make a tf state bucket and type name of it into